5 Common Digestive Issues in Pets

 If your pet has started a new medication or has been taking a certain prescription for a while, it could be the culprit behind their change in appetite or nausea.

 You see, pain and inflammation go hand-in-hand.
-All of the 5 common digestive issues in pets listed involve pain and inflammation of some kind.
-Unfortunately, our pets don’t understand what’s going on when they experience either one.
+And unfortunately, our pets don’t understand what’s going on when they experience either one.
 They just know something isn’t right, so their only response is to lie around, sleep, and avoid eat much (or at all) until they feel better.

 Examples of undiagnosed pain include: